mantidproject/mantid/docs/source/interfaces/DrILL.rst

     measured at one or more distances (SANS) or angles (Reflectometry).
 There is no limit on the number of the different configurations.
     It is used to provide filenames and options to the reduction algorithm.
+    The state of the table is reset when the instrument and/or the acquisition mode is changed.

 tool buttons (2)
     In two different places.
 At the top of the table, these buttons facilitate